Antxon-Eguiguren/Notes-Hybrid-App/readme.md

-## A simple Ionic/Angular App with NgRx State and State Persistency with Storage
+## A simple Ionic/Angular App with NgRx State and State Persistency with LocalStorage using Meta Reducers